 What are the Alabama GED testing requirements?

 The GED exam is only for people who don’t have a high school diploma.
 Alabama requires test-takers to be at least 16 years of age.
-Applicants 16 and 17 years old need to meet strict requirements though, like having permission from their school district and holding parental consent.
-There is no state residency requirement and you also don’t need to first pass a practice test.
+Applicants 16 and 17 years old need to meet strict requirements, though, like having permission from their school district and holding parental consent.
+There is no state residency requirement, and you also don’t need to first pass a practice test, except when you take the GED online.

 What is the GED cost in Alabama?

-In Alabama, the GED exam costs $120 for the entire exam ($30 per subtest) if you take the exam at a physical test site.
-If you take the test online, it’ll cost you $36 per subtest.
+In Alabama, the GED exam costs $144 for the entire exam ($36 per subtest) if you take the exam at a physical test site.
+If you take the test online, it’ll also cost you $36 per subtest.
 You can take (and pay for) the four GED subtests one at a time.
-Registration and scheduling your tests are done online at GED.com.
-When taken online, you should also add the cost for four GED Ready practice tests ($6.99 each so $28 in total).
+Registration and scheduling of your tests are done online at GED.com.
+When taken online, you should also add the cost for four GED Ready practice tests ($6.99 each, so $28 in total).